What is a Spouse Visa extension?

 Once you have done this, it usually takes around six weeks for your application to be processed, though it can take longer if there is anything unusual or complex about your case.

-Documents needed to extend a Partner Visa
+Documents needed for a UK Spouse Visa extension

 - Evidence that you are still in a genuine and subsisting relationship with a British citizen/person with settled status (photos, media, tickets, shared bank statements, social media logs)